 We will only use your personal data when the law allows us to.
 Most commonly, we will use your personal data in the following circumstances:

 - Where you have provided us with your consent to send you marketing communications;

-- Where we need to perform the contract we are about to enter into or have entered into with you (for example, to process a donation or provide you with a ticket to a fundraising event which we have organised and which you have requested);
+- Where we need to perform the contract we are about to enter into or have entered into with you (for example, to process a donation or attendace at a support service we have organised and which you have requested);

 - Where it is necessary for our legitimate interests (or those of a third party) and your interests and fundamental rights do not override those interests (for example, undertaking analysis and research for the purposes of improving our website user experience); and